 The outer shell of your JL Audio amplifier is designed to remove heat from the amplifier circuitry.
-For optimum cooling performance, this outer shell should be exposed to the largest possible volume of air.
+For optimum cooling performance, this outer shell should be exposed to as large a volume of air as possible.
 Enclosing the amplifier in a small, poorly ventilated chamber can lead to excessive heat build-up and degraded performance.
 If an installation calls for an enclosure around the amplifier, we recommend that this enclosure be ventilated with the aid of a fan.
 In normal applications, fan-cooling is not necessary.